sianl2022/DevOps-Course-Starter/README.md

 You will not need your trello key and token to run these tests

-To run these tests in python you will need
+To run the unit test please use command poetry run pytest